National Native HIV/AIDS Awareness Day

 National Native HIV/AIDS Awareness Day (NNHAAD) is held on the first day of Spring.
 It was initiated in 2007 and has been successful in promoting and educating Native people about HIV and AIDS.

-On this day, we encourage all Native communities to plan events to promote HIV testing and continue education of HIV and AIDS.
-It is also a day to honor those who are infected and affected by the disease, as well as to honor those who have passed as a result of AIDS related complications.
+On this day, we encourage all Native communities to plan events to promote HIV testing and continue education of HIV/AIDS.
+It is also a day to honor those who are living with or affected by HIV, as well as to honor those who have passed as a result of AIDS-related complications.

-We aim to work together with native communities to encourage people to get educated, get tested and to learn more about HIV/AIDS and its impact in our community.
+We aim to work together with Native communities to encourage our relatives to get tested and learn more about HIV/AIDS and its impact on our communities.

 Resources & Education

-Explore fact sheets, awareness day information and additional resources about HIV/AIDS.
-Through education, we can end the stigma and prevent HIV/AIDS in our community.
+Explore fact sheets, awareness day information, and additional resources about HIV/AIDS.
+Through education, we can end the stigma and prevent HIV in our community.